coybit/iOS-Dev-Scripts/README.md

 You can find the instruction for using it in the file iteself (commented).

 ## run-test.sh
 To run test from command line.
 It could be used when you are going to setup yourown CI.
 Don't forget to edit the workspace and the schema name in the script.
-Take a look at [xcpretty](https://github.com/supermarin/xcpretty) and [xcpretty-json-formatter](https://github.com/marcelofabri/xcpretty-json-formatter)
+If you want to have a more readable output take a look at [xcpretty](https://github.com/supermarin/xcpretty) and [xcpretty-json-formatter](https://github.com/marcelofabri/xcpretty-json-formatter)